Tyler Lockett: Family

-Early years
+Early life

-Lockett was born in Tulsa, Oklahoma.
 He attended Barnard Elementary, Carver Middle School, and then Booker T. Washington High School in Tulsa, where he was a three-sport star in football, basketball, and track and field.
 He helped lead the Booker T. Washington Hornets to Oklahoma Secondary School Activities Association (OSSAA) championships in both football and basketball.
-As a sophomore, he had several notable contributions to the team on its way to the school's first football OSSAA championship in 24 years.
+As a sophomore, he made several notable contributions to the team on its way to the school's first football OSSAA championship in 24 years.
 As a junior, Lockett played most of the year with a broken wrist that had at first been diagnosed as a severe sprain.
-He suffered the injury in the second game of the football season and did not have a screw put in his wrist until after basketball season.
+He suffered the injury in the second game of the football season and did not have a screw put in his wrist until after the basketball season ended.
 Booker T. Washington compiled a 13–1 record and won the 2010 OSSAA 5A championship in football his senior year.
 Lockett played several positions in high school, and he was voted All-State by the Oklahoma Coaches Association as a defensive back and Class 5A All-State as a wide receiver.
 His All-State selection got him invited to the state East–West All-Star game.

 In addition to football, Lockett also was a top competitor in basketball and track.
 In basketball, his team reached the state championship game, where Booker T. Washington defeated El Reno High School 72–59 to win the 2011 OSSA 5A Championship.
 He was voted to the all-tournament second team.
 In track & field, Lockett was one of the state's top sprinters.
 He captured a regional title in the 100-meter dash at the 2011 State 5A Regional, placing first with a time of 10.85 seconds.
 He earned third-place finishes in both the 100-meter dash (10.95 s) and the 200-meter dash (21.90 s) at the 5A state finals.

 Regarded as a three-star recruit by Rivals.com, Lockett was ranked as the number 16 player in the state of Oklahoma, and the No. 170 nationally by ESPN.com.
 According to Scout.com, he was ranked as the No. 115 cornerback in the nation.
 He was rated as the 16th best high school football player in the state of Oklahoma class of 2011 by Rivals.com, the 115th best cornerback in the national class of 2011 by Scout.com, and the 170th best wide receiver in the class by ESPN.com.
 He chose Kansas State over a scholarship offer from Kansas.